Gautam7702/GARNNs/README.md

 The Unity project doesn't require manual compilation as it's developed within the Unity environment.
 However, ensure the following steps:

 1. **Open in Unity**: Open the project folder in the Unity Editor.
-2. **Unity Editor Configuration**: Checksettings like target platform, rendering settings, and other project-specific configurations within the Unity Editor.
+2. **Unity Editor Configuration**: Check settings like target platform, rendering settings, and other project-specific configurations within the Unity Editor.
 You can go with default as well.
 3. **Build Settings**: Set the desired build settings (e.g., platform, scene configurations) using the Unity Editor's build settings.
 You can go with default as well.

 ## Execution: